zkSync-Community-Hub/community-code/code/webauthn/README.md

 # Sign Transactions With Webauthn Example

-Note: this code is not secure.
-It is just intended as a proof of concept to demonstrate how signing transactions using secp256r1 signatures is possible.

 This demo requires Google Chrome and a device that supports webauthn.

 ## Running Locally